Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Does Lightweight Litter Work?

 Lightweight litter absorbs, traps, and clumps, just like clay litter.
-Its base material is clay, and the bits are bulked up with minerals such as perlite (volcanic glass) and silica so that the volume is the same, but the weight is lower.
-It’s often mixed with deodorizers like baking soda as well to help cover up any smells.
+Its base material is clay, and the bits are bulked up with minerals such as perlite (volcanic glass) and silica, so the volume is the same, but the weight is lower.
+It’s often mixed with deodorizers like baking soda to help cover up any smells.

 The perlite used is expanded perlite and is a common lightweight ingredient in gardening compounds.
 The added perlite combined with silica is meant to increase each clay clump’s size and absorbing power without adding much to the weight.